Uniformly S-pseudo-injective modules: - -pseudo-injective modules

 We start this section by recalling the following definition from \cite{MM}:

-\begin{definition} Let $S$ be a multiplicative subset of a ring $R$ and $E,M$ an $R$-modules. \begin{enumerate} \item[(i)] $E$ is said to be $u$-$S$-injective relative to $M$ if for any $u$-$S$-monomorphism $f:K\to M$, the map is $u$-$S$-epimorphism. \item[(ii)] $E$ is said to be $u$-$S$-quasi-injective if it is $u$-$S$-injective relative to $E$. \end{enumerate} \end{definition}
+\begin{definition} Let $S$ be a multiplicative subset of a ring $R$ and $E,M$ be $R$-modules. \begin{enumerate} \item[(i)] $E$ is said to be $u$-$S$-injective relative to $M$ if for any $u$-$S$-monomorphism $f:K\to M$, the map is a $u$-$S$-epimorphism. \item[(ii)] $E$ is said to be $u$-$S$-quasi-injective if it is $u$-$S$-injective relative to $E$. \end{enumerate} \end{definition}

 \begin{lemma} Let $S$ be a multiplicative subset of a ring $R$ and $E$ an $R$-module.
-Then the following are equivalent: \begin{enumerate} \item[(1)] $E$ is $u$-$S$-quasi-injective. \item[(2)] for any monomorphism $h:K\to E$, there is $s\in S$ such that for any $R$-homomorphism $f:K\to E$, there is $g\in \text{End}_R(E)$ such that $sf=gh$. \item[(3)] for any submodule $K$ of $E$, there is $s\in S$ such that for any $R$-homomorphism $f:K\to E$, $sf$ can be extended to $g\in \text{End}_R(E)$. \end{enumerate} \end{lemma}
+Then the following are equivalent: \begin{enumerate} \item[(1)] $E$ is $u$-$S$-quasi-injective; \item[(2)] for any monomorphism $h:K\to E$, there is $s\in S$ such that for any $R$-homomorphism $f:K\to E$, there is $g\in \text{End}_R(E)$ such that $sf=gh$; \item[(3)] for any submodule $K$ of $E$, there is $s\in S$ such that for any $R$-homomorphism $f:K\to E$, $sf$ can be extended to $g\in \text{End}_R(E)$. \end{enumerate} \end{lemma}

 \begin{proof} This follows from \cite[Theorem 2.4]{MM}. \end{proof}